matplotlib/matplotlib/doc/users/project/code_of_conduct.rst

 2. Warning
 ----------

-**Community Impact**: A violation through a single incident or series of actions.
+**Community impact**: A violation through a single incident or series of actions.

 **Consequence**: A warning with consequences for continued behavior.
 No